Our Certified Community Behavioral Health Clinic (CCBHC) & Integrated Community Wellness Center (ICWC)

-The highly coveted CCBHC demonstration grant aims to show that high-quality, innovative behavioral health care services can achieve specific, measurable outcomes, including decreasing health care costs by reducing emergency department visits and hospital stays for behavioral health reasons.
+The highly coveted CCBHC demonstration grant showed that high-quality, innovative behavioral health care services can achieve specific, measurable outcomes, including decreasing health care costs by reducing emergency department visits and hospital stays for behavioral health reasons.

-The U.S. Department of Health and Human Services awarded the pilot to eight states:
+The U.S. Department of Health and Human Services awarded the initial CCBHC pilot to eight states:

 - New Jersey